 Yes, if you are studying abroad (or off campus), you can still be considered for the scholarship.
-A student who reaches the interview stage in the selection process, but is not on campus, will be interviewed via telephone conference call.
+A student who reaches the interview stage in the selection process, but is not on campus, will be interviewed via Skype or phone.

 Do I need to submit references?